-Unfortunately, not bothering to notice the problems invalidating the Australian Paradox "finding" (see pp. 18 and 28 in my Five-year Update link above) was a profound error by Ms Hoepner.
-It led her to the inappropriate recruitment of University of Sydney Professor Jennie Brand-Miller and Dr Alan Barclay as research subjects.
+Not bothering to notice the problems invalidating the Australian Paradox "finding" (pp. 18 and 28 in my Five-year Update) was a profound error by Ms Hoepner.
+It led her to the invalid recruitment of University of Sydney Professor Jennie Brand-Miller and the Dietitians Association of Australia's Dr Alan Barclay as research subjects.

 It was all downhill from there.
 Ms Hoepner writes: "The data elicited from [Professor Jennie Brand-Miller's] interview was among the richest and most critical..." (p.
 12).
-That "rich" information set includes the blatantly false claim that Professor Brand-Miller and co-author Dr Barclay's extraordinarily faulty Australian Paradox research was "pursued relentlessly" for years "for what amounted to a couple of misprints" (p.
+That impressively "rich" information set includes the self-serving false claim that Professor Brand-Miller and co-author Dr Barclay's extraordinarily faulty Australian Paradox research was "pursued relentlessly" for years "for what amounted to a couple of misprints" (p.
 127).